 Acceptance Documentation Management

-The purpose of a proper Acceptance Process is that the system to be delivered is, when set operational, meets all the requirements.
+The purpose of a proper acceptance process is that the system to be delivered is, when set operational, meets all the requirements.
 In a complex VTS system, the Acceptance Process may be problematic.
-Therefore, it should be considered to organise the Acceptance Proces and the documentation belonging to that process.
+Therefore, it should be considered to organise the acceptance process and the documentation belonging to that process.
 During the acceptance process, both Supplier and Customer develop a mutual understanding of the requirements to be fulfilled.
-All the performed acceptance process, e.g. planning, set-up and result, should be documented.
+All the performed acceptance processes, e.g. planning, set-up and result, should be documented.

 Requirement Traceability Matrix